startdatelabs/activerecord-tablefree/README.md

 Why, why, why
 -------------

-Why would you ever consider this gem as opposed to ActiveModel.
+Why would you ever consider this gem as opposed to ActiveModel?

 ActiveModel::Model does not support relations and nested attributes.